xumzheng/microsoft-graph-docs/api-reference/v1.0/includes/snippets/csharp/call-recordresponse-csharp-snippets.md

 //THIS SNIPPET IS A PREVIEW FOR THE KIOTA BASED SDK.
 NON-PRODUCTION USE ONLY var graphClient = new GraphServiceClient(requestAdapter);

-var requestBody = new RecordResponsePostRequestBody
+var requestBody = new Microsoft.Graph.Communications.Calls.Item.RecordResponse.RecordResponsePostRequestBody
 {
 	BargeInAllowed = true,
 	ClientContext = "d45324c1-fcb5-430a-902c-f20af696537c",